RosettaHS/OrionAPI/docs/Class Reference/ORect.md

 ```cpp
 virtual void onLink(void) override;
 ```
 Calls whenever this Rectangle gets linked to a parent.
-Initialises some varaibles and creates the actual Rectangle on the screen.
+Initialises some variables and creates the actual Rectangle on the screen.
 ```cpp
 virtual void onUnlink(void) override;
 ```